 - For those that want to spend less, Le Petit Tournesol also offers another single double bedroom for 45 euros.
 It doesn't have the amazing bathtub, but it's also a fantastic rent for its value.

 Say thanks for this free travel information on free places to spot wildlife in New Zealand by booking your next trip through our affiliation link below at no extra cost to you!

 Would Lifelong Vagabonds Stay Again?

-Dude, we would detour off a fair bit off our route to stay at this place again.
+Definitely.
+In fact, we would detour a fair bit off our route to stay at this place again.
 The hosts were lovely, the food was lovely, the bed was lovely, the bath was lovely, Karen and her partner were lovely, everything was extremely lovely.
 So yes, the next time we're down this way, Lifelong Vagabonds is definitely staying at Le Petit Tournesol and we would highly recommend that you do too.

 Travel Tip #4

 Le Petit Tournesol: A Bed and Breakfast Review comments: